 - If you do not complete your internship the semester you begin it, it should be completed within a year of the time an incomplete is assigned.
 If you are beyond that date please contact Professor Jackson.
 Grade changes in these situations beyond one year after an incomplete is assigned can only occur for serious and compelling reasons.

-- Complete the Prospective Intern Form.
+- Complete the Prospective Intern form.

 - The hours of service required to receive credit (CR/NC grading only): 4 units (x 45 hrs. per unit) = 180 hours.

 - If you have previously registered for an internship and took an incomplete, you do not need to register again.
-However, you must submit a revised and signed Internship Agreement Form before you begin your internship hours

 - what you did (briefly)